-- Bash commands: see Self Exercise 1 - API vs system call User programs in a high level language use APIs, APIs are wrappers for system calls that call system routines.
-Example Linux x-86 system call code. - Why do we need API (application programing interface)?
+- API vs system call User programs in a high level language use APIs, APIs are wrappers for system calls that call system routines.
+Example Linux x-86 system call code. - System call examples: soon in the class - Why do we need API (application programing interface)?
 So that we don't have to write the code in assembly.
 Example - Who came up with API standard POSIX?
-Committees of experts.
+Committees of experts. - Is Windows POSIX compliant?
+Yes, ...